 Just like that, each hardware piece /device connected to your home network/router has an address identifying its network adapter card.
-This network adapter unique identifier is known as MAC address.
+This network adapter’s unique identifier is known as the MAC address.

 Now that we know what a MAC address and its significance in connecting us to any network are, let’s learn how to find it in Windows 10 operating system.

 - How to find MAC address in Windows 10